On Newton-Raphson iteration for multiplicative inverses modulo prime powers: Experimental comparisons

 \subsection{Hybrid algorithm}

-With the threshold of Figure \ref{fig:gmp} and from the previous algorithms, we can then construct the hybrid algorithm \ref{alg:hyb}, which is better than all of them everywhere.
-For small exponents it uses the explicit formula, then for larger exponents it uses the classical Hensel formula and switches to Arazi\&Qi formula only for exponents larger than $9000$ bits.
-It switches back to Hensel formula after $10^6$ bits: indeed on the used computer quasi linear multiplication via FFT comes into play in GMP and the analysis of section \ref{ssec:ana} is not relevant anymore.

-Finally, Algorithm \ref{alg:hyb} is on average $21\%$ times faster than any other direct lifting alone as shown with the curve (\ref{alg:hyb}) of Figure \ref{fig:gmp} (recall that on Figure \ref{fig:gmp} ordinates are presented in a logarithmic scale) and also on the ratios of Figure~\ref{fig:ratio}.
+With the thresholds of Figure~\ref{fig:gmp} and from the previous algorithms, we can then use a classical hybrid strategy which is better than all of them everywhere: for small exponents it uses the explicit formula of Algorithm~\ref{alg:expl}; then for larger exponents: \begin{enumerate} \item it starts to compute the inverse recursively at half the initial exponent; \item then, to lift the inverse modulo the double exponent, it uses the classical Hensel formula of Equation~(\ref{eq:rec}), and switches to Arazi\&Qi formula of Equation~(\ref{eq:arazi}), only for exponents larger than $9000$ bits. \end{enumerate} Actually, the lift switches back to Hensel formula after $10^6$ bits: indeed on the used computer quasi linear multiplication via FFT comes into play in GMP and the analysis of Section~\ref{sec:ana} is not relevant anymore.
+The obtained algorithm is on average $21\%$ times faster than any other direct lifting alone as shown with the curve (4) of Figure~\ref{fig:gmp} (recall that on Figure~\ref{fig:gmp} ordinates are presented in a logarithmic scale) and also on the ratios of Figure~\ref{fig:ratio}.